North Carolina Court Records

 The County Register of Deeds processes marriage license applications.
 While some counties require that both parties schedule appointments, others, such as the Wake County Register of Deeds, allow walk-in applications.
 Most counties require both parties to be present to obtain a license.
 Applicants will also be expected to pay the applicable fee.
 Once issued, a marriage license remains valid for 60 days, during which the couple must have a wedding ceremony performed by a recognized officiant.

-Who can obtain Marriage Records in North Carolina?
+Who Can Obtain Marriage Records in North Carolina?

-Under North Carolina law NCGS 130A-93(c), certified marriage records can only be issued to the following persons:
+Under North Carolina law, NCGS 130A-93(c), certified marriage records can only be issued to the following persons:

 - Spouses named on the certificate